ynan1/aws_gpu/README.md

 # aws_gpu
-softmax implementation using cuda and cutlass implementations
+Softmax implementation using Tesla T4 GPU in CUDA